Getting a Pre-Exchange Renovation Quote: The Perks and How It Works

 - Agreement on the point of contact for the project, how you will communicate and how often updates will be provided.

-Site Preparation and Cleanup
+Site Preparation and cleanup

 - Agreement on what you need to do before the project starts (clear out your cupboards, for example), who will clear the site once work is completed and where tools and materials will be stored.

-Planning and Regulations
+Planning and regulations

 - Confirmation of how your project will be compliant with local building codes and regulations.